yogeshmpandey/yogeshmpandey.github.io/_posts/2015-10-05-Triund-Trek.md

 >Sunset from Triund

 Meanwhile, fellow friends searched for tents or anything to spend the night in.
-We were then told by locals that if we want to stay alive in the night we better run downhill, as due to chilly winds the temperature goes very down and God forbid if it rains.
-But we found out there were many fellow trekkers just like us although either they were going downhill or asking the people with tents for help.
+We were then told by locals that if we want to stay alive in the night we better run downhill, as due to chilly winds the temperature goes very down,  God forbid if it rains.
+We found out there were many fellow trekkers just like us.
+Although either they were going downhill or asking the people with tents for help.
 We decided to revise lessons by Bear Grylls and stay up.
 Just as the sun went down the temperature also went down.

 <img src="http://i.imgur.com/4yrGFq0.jpg" alt="">